gabrielspadon/academic-cv/content/authors/admin/_index.md

 ## About Me

 I am an Assistant Professor at the Faculty of Computer Science at Dalhousie University, Halifax - NS, Canada.
 I hold a Ph.D. and an MSc in Computer Science from the University of Sao Paulo, Sao Carlos - SP, Brazil.
-My research focuses on spatio-temporal data modeling, time-series forecasting, complex network analysis, and physics-informed neural networks, with a deep involvement in Data Science and Engineering, GeoInformatics, and a particular interest in mobility-related problems.
+My research focuses on spatio-temporal analytics, time-series forecasting, and complex network mining, with a deep involvement in Ocen Data Science and Engineering, GeoInformatics, and a particular interest in ocean mobility and trajectory-related problems.